 The Stage 1 archaeological assessment determined that there are areas within the HIWEC study area that have the potential to retain archaeological resources.
 Features that contribute to archaeological potential within the HIWEC study area include the presence of natural environmental features consistent with pre-contact land use, early transportation routes, identified burial grounds, previous settlements and areas identified by the community as being of cultural significance.
-In addition to watercourses, historic transportation routes, early settlements, early industry, well-drained soil and proximity to archaeological potential.
+In addition to watercourses, historic transportation routes, early settlements, early industry, well-drained soil and proximity to archaeological features, areas that could support pictograph or quarry sites are also considered to contribute to archaeological potential.
 Areas of archaeological potential that may be impacted by the construction of the HIWEC infrastructure must be subject to additional Stage 2 archaeological field investigation prior to any development activities.
 The Stage 2 Archaeological Assessment Report is provided in Appendix K2.